Milkyway-Team/MilkyWay-Project-License-MWPL/README.md

 ## You CANNOT
 • Use any of our assets in your projects.
 This includes Music, Art, and Models.
+Exceptions may be given by the creators of the work.

 • Redistibute any of our projects in their entirety as source or compiled code.